Emmanuel289/Express-Courses/README.md

 - [Joi](https://www.npmjs.com/package/joi): Joi is a schema description language and validator for Javascript data.

-- [Dotenv](https://www.npmjs.com/package/dotenv): Dotenv is a module that loads environment variables from a .env file into process.env
+- [Dotenv](https://www.npmjs.com/package/dotenv): Dotenv is a module that loads environment variables from a .env file into a local or cloud environment.

 - [Mongoose](https://www.npmjs.com/package/mongoose): Mongoose is an object modeling tool for MongoDB databases.